mojontwins/Inslands/README.md

 	Forget the ton of paragraphs.
 Implemeting this rn.

 * [ ] Think about gameplay items for a desert and a glacier based theme (for the future).
+	* [ ] both lack trees, dirt and saplings must be obtained.
+Make sure skeletons still drop acorns.
+	* [ ] cold mechanics.
+Need to reactivate code for freeze

 * [ ] Add "Override level test" to level creation extra options to override "level is valid" check
 * [ ] Add a biome map.
 Simple, don't over do it.
 Use PostAlpha's.
+Which is almost vanilla's.
+Recreate new biomegen classes.
+BiomeGenBetaForest... etc
-* [ ] Remove optifog log and other stupid shit.
+* [X] Remove optifog log and other stupid shit.
 * [X] Add "preferredWorldgen" to levelthemes and de-hardcode it
 * [X] Add torches to some trees, somehow
+* [X] Biomes level theme uses PostAlpha ramps;
+* [ ] optional fancy grass?